bucrogers/Dockerfiles-for-windows/README.md

 * dotnet-aspnet46-webapp: ASP.NET 4.6 Web UI app ("bcw" Bike Commuter Weather app), running under IIS - built in the Dockerfile using msbuild
   * There is a docker-compose.yml file in dotnet-aspnet46-webapp, to run both ui and service locally - however, docker-compose network mode functionality is limited as of TP5: The app will be accessible from outside only if run via docker run, not docker-compose
   * A live version of this web app, hosted by Docker Windows Containers on Azure, is available at: [Bike Commuter Weather](http://bcw.eastus.cloudapp.azure.com/rushhourweatherapp/)
-* python-rest-service: Python REST web service consumed by the "bcw" UI above (may instead be run under Linux, via Linux Dockerfile at [Dockerfiles for Linux](https://github.com/bucrogers/Dockerfiles-for-Linux))
+* python-rest-service: Python REST web service consumed by the "bcw" UI above
 * swarm-windows: Docker Swarm executable for Windows
 * postgresql: PostgreSQL 9.5
 * ruby-sinatra-helloworld: simple "hello world" ruby sinatra web app